midtown-ai/glossary/glossary/m.md

 # Muse Model

- Muse is a fast, state-of-the-art text-to-image generation and editing model.
+ Muse is a fast, state-of-the-art text-to-image generation and editing model built by [Google].

  We present Muse, a text-to-image Transformer model that achieves state-of-the-art image generation performance while being significantly more efficient than diffusion or autoregressive models.
 Muse is trained on a masked modeling task in discrete token space: given the text embedding extracted from a pre-trained large language model (LLM), Muse is trained to predict randomly masked image tokens.
 Compared to pixel-space diffusion models, such as [Imagen][Imagen Model] and [DALL-E 2][DALL-E Model], Muse is significantly more efficient due to the use of discrete tokens and requiring fewer sampling iterations; compared to autoregressive models, such as [Parti][Parti Model], Muse is more efficient due to the use of parallel decoding.
 The use of a pre-trained LLM enables fine-grained language understanding, translating to high-fidelity image generation and the understanding of visual concepts such as objects, their spatial relationships, pose, cardinality, etc. Our 900M parameter model achieves a new SOTA on CC3M, with an FID score of 6.06.
 The Muse 3B parameter model achieves an FID of 7.88 on zero-shot COCO evaluation, along with a CLIP score of 0.32.
 Muse also directly enables a number of image editing applications without the need to fine-tune or invert the model: inpainting, outpainting, and mask-free editing.